-- 1. By identifying, explaining and interpreting historical, social, literary and artistic developments across a wide range of time and diverse geographical areas, students will be able describe how the Romance cultures of Italy, France and Spain came to be what they are today. - 2.
+- 1. By identifying, explaining and interpreting historical, social, philosophical, literary and artistic developments across a wide range of time and diverse geographical areas, students will be able describe how the cultures of Italy, France and Spain came to be what they are today. - 2.
 Students will compare and contrast the interrelationship of these Romance cultures. - 3.
-Students will conduct research leading to an in-class group presentation on a topic related to Romance Studies.
-An accompanying summary and bibliography must be handed in on the day of the presentation.
-Expectations and recommendations related to the presentation will be addressed in class and posted on D2L.
+Students will conduct research leading to an in-class group presentation or an individual essay on a topic related to Romance Studies.
+The topic of your project must be approved in advance by the professor.
+Possible topics, expectations, guidelines and grading rosters related to the presentation and essay will be addressed in class and posted on D2L.